deepongi-labs/android14-6.1.162-common-2026-03/kernel/Documentation/admin-guide/hw-vuln/srso.rst

 The possible values in this file are:

- * 'Not affected':

-   The processor is not vulnerable
+ - 'Not affected'               The processor is not vulnerable

-* 'Vulnerable':

-   The processor is vulnerable and no mitigations have been applied.

- * 'Vulnerable: No microcode':

-   The processor is vulnerable, no microcode extending IBPB functionality to address the vulnerability has been applied.
+ - 'Vulnerable: no microcode'   The processor is vulnerable, no microcode extending IBPB functionality to address the vulnerability has been applied.

- * 'Vulnerable: Safe RET, no microcode':

-   The "Safe RET" mitigation (see below) has been applied to protect the kernel, but the IBPB-extending microcode has not been applied.
-User space tasks may still be vulnerable.

- * 'Vulnerable: Microcode, no safe RET':

-   Extended IBPB functionality microcode patch has been applied.
+ - 'Mitigation: microcode'      Extended IBPB functionality microcode patch has been applied.
 It does not address User->Kernel and Guest->Host transitions protection but it does address User->User and VM->VM attack vectors.

-   Note that User->User mitigation is controlled by how the IBPB aspect in the Spectre v2 mitigation is selected:

-    * conditional IBPB:

-      where each process can select whether it needs an IBPB issued around it PR_SPEC_DISABLE/_ENABLE etc, see :doc:`spectre`

-    * strict:

-      i.e., always on - by supplying spectre_v2_user=on on the kernel command line

                                 (spec_rstack_overflow=microcode)

- * 'Mitigation: Safe RET':

-   Combined microcode/software mitigation.
+ - 'Mitigation: safe RET'       Software-only mitigation.
 It complements the extended IBPB microcode patch functionality by addressing User->Kernel and Guest->Host transitions protection.

-   Selected by default or by spec_rstack_overflow=safe-ret
+                                Selected by default or by

- * 'Mitigation: IBPB':
+                                spec_rstack_overflow=safe-ret

-   Similar protection as "safe RET" above but employs an IBPB barrier on privilege domain crossings (User->Kernel, Guest->Host).
+ - 'Mitigation: IBPB'           Similar protection as "safe RET" above but employs an IBPB barrier on privilege domain crossings (User->Kernel, Guest->Host).

                                 (spec_rstack_overflow=ibpb)

- * 'Mitigation: IBPB on VMEXIT':

-   Mitigation addressing the cloud provider scenario - the Guest->Host transitions only.
+ - 'Mitigation: IBPB on VMEXIT' Mitigation addressing the cloud provider scenario - the Guest->Host transitions only.

                                 (spec_rstack_overflow=ibpb-vmexit)

- * 'Mitigation: Reduced Speculation':

-   This mitigation gets automatically enabled when the above one "IBPB on VMEXIT" has been selected and the CPU supports the BpSpecReduce bit.

-   It gets automatically enabled on machines which have the SRSO_USER_KERNEL_NO=1 CPUID bit.
-In that case, the code logic is to switch to the above =ibpb-vmexit mitigation because the user/kernel boundary is not affected anymore and thus "safe RET" is not needed.

-   After enabling the IBPB on VMEXIT mitigation option, the BpSpecReduce bit is detected (functionality present on all such machines) and that practically overrides IBPB on VMEXIT as it has a lot less performance impact and takes care of the guest->host attack vector too.

 In order to exploit vulnerability, an attacker needs to: